Offset Slope Command

 The Offset Slope command dialog looks as follows

 Select the line from which you want to extend the slope and from which you want to enter the offset distance.
-For example if you are offsetting the edge of pavement by 6’ then you would select the edge of pavement line here.
+For example if you are offsetting the edge of pavement by 6’ at the slope defined by the slope between the centerline and the edge of pavement then you would either

 Offset: